 Digging in, I found several pictures of Ann’s half brother, my 5th great grandfather’s son, Aaron Lloyd Turner Jr., on the family tree profiles of DNA Turner cousins.
 Aaron Jr. shares a remarkable resemblance to my great-great-grandmother Bessie.

 Aaron Turner Sr. was born in 1783 in North Carolina to Charity Ann Clark, and Thomas Reuben Turner II.
 He was one of eight children (many of whose descendants are the cousins whose Ancestry DNA profiles corroborated the relationship).
 Senior migrated to Henry County Georgia from Marlboro County South Carolina to an area called Bear Neck Creek.
 In 1838, he met and married Nancy King nee’ Nelms b.
 1817.
 Nancy was 21 years old and Aaron was 55 years old.
 Nancy Nelms was born in North Carolina and married George Dickson in 1830 very young, but Dickson died and she re-married.
 Nancy already had several children with Dickson.
-Aaron, Nancy and his adopted children migrated to Texas around 1841 to Leon County.
+Aaron, Nancy and his adopted children migrated to Texas after 1841 to Leon County.
 Leon County is southwest of Limestone County, whose county seat is Mexia where Ann and her family first appear in the record.
-It turns out Aaron Sr. was a Methodist preacher and that probably had a lot to do with his slow migration west.
+It turns out Aaron Sr. was a Methodist preacher and that probably had a lot to do with his migration west.
+Perhaps he was a circuit rider?
 In fact, his father Thomas Turner was also a Methodist preacher, but more on that later.

 32, Female, Black